What do you specialise in?

 Shetal is highly experienced in advising on a diverse range of complex family law issues relating to married, unmarried, same sex couples as well as extended family members such as grandparents.

-Shetal is also a Resolution accredited specialist in children and domestic violence cases and it is her experience in these types of cases that has meant Shetal has been listed again as a 'Recommended Lawyer' in the 2021 Uk Legal 500 rankings.
+Shetal is also a Resolution accredited specialist in children and domestic violence cases and it is her experience in these types of cases that has meant Shetal has been listed as a 'Recommended Lawyer' in the Uk Legal 500 rankings for the last 3 years.
 The Legal 500 state that Shetal ‘treats domestic abuse clients with respect and understanding’.

 In the 2021 guide Shetal received this testimonial from a women's refuge;